+Gradually, a rough plan came into focus.
+Over the course of our weekend retreat, the conversation took some radical turns.
+Irma Kniivila for The Globe and Mail Crickets.
 Digital nomad problems: NomadList and RemoteOk founder Pieter Levels explains why he has quit the nomadic lifestyle — Quartz.
 After launching NomadList and RemoteOk, Pieter Levels became something of a common name in the burgeoning digital nomad community.
 Online he could be seen posting photos from Hong Kong one day, and tweeting from Thailand the next.
 His blog quickly became a place of inspiration for despairing office workers stuck at their 9 to 5 jobs.